-This article lists the most commonly held myths and examines them to determine whether there is any merit to these myths.
-So may form an opinion as to whether laminate flooring is appropriate for your household or workplace.
+This article lists the most common myths and examines them for their value.
+In this way, you can form an opinion as to whether laminate flooring is suitable for your home or workplace.

 The 11 Most Common Myths about Laminate Floors